 Case name: Dept. of Treasury v.
 NTEU Ch.
 73

-Court: Eastern District of Kentucky
+Court: Eastern District of Kentucky, 6th Circuit Court of Appeals

-STATUS: The judge granted NTEU’s motion for summary judgment, ruling that the Treasury Dept. did not have standing to bring the case.
+The judge granted NTEU’s motion for summary judgment, ruling that the Treasury Dept. did not have standing to bring the case.
+The government appealed the decision to the circuit court.
+Briefing will conclude in late December.
+Government's Challenge to AFGE Contracts in Texas

 Case name: Dept. of Defense et al. v.
 AFGE District 10 et al.